mne-tools/mne-bids/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR title starts with [MRG]
 - [ ] [whats_new.rst](https://github.com/mne-tools/mne-bids/blob/master/doc/whats_new.rst) is updated
 - [ ] PR description includes phrase "closes <#issue-number>"
-- [ ] Commit history does not contain any merge commits